prashant-singh-2001/vms/README.md

 # Real-Time Camera Surveillance Dashboard (WebRTC + Person Detection)

 A small Video Management System: register cameras by RTSP URL, watch them live in the browser over WebRTC, and get real-time alerts when a person appears in frame.
+Each detection includes annotated images with red bounding boxes highlighting detected humans.

 Four services, one `docker compose up`: